FirelyTeam/firely-docs/firelyserver/deployment/docker.rst

 Navigate to your working directory for Firely Server and run the container with this command:

-- in cmd.exe: ``docker run -d -p 8080:4080 --name vonk.server -v %CD%:/app/license -e "VONK_License:LicenseFile=./license/firelyserver-trial-license.json" simplifier/vonk``
+- in cmd.exe: ``docker run -d -p 8080:4080 --name vonk.server -v %CD%/firelyserver-license.json:/app/firelyserver-license.json simplifier/vonk``

-- in Powershell: ``docker run -d -p 8080:4080 --name vonk.server -v ${PWD}:/app/license -e "VONK_License:LicenseFile=./license/firelyserver-trial-license.json" simplifier/vonk``
+- in Powershell: ``docker run -d -p 8080:4080 --name vonk.server -v ${PWD}/firelyserver-license.json:/app/firelyserver-license.json simplifier/vonk``

-If your license file has a different name, use that name instead of ``firelyserver-trial-license`` in the command above.
+If your license file has a different name, use that name instead of ``firelyserver-license`` on the left side of the `-v` parameter in the command above.
+E.g. ``-v ${PWD}/my-fancy-license.json:/app/firelyserver-license.json``

-.. important:: It looks like the command wants to retrieve your license file from a subdirectory called ``license``.
-This is a result of docker copying your file before spinning the image.
-You should **not** create the subdirectory.
-Just keep the license file in the root of your working directory.

 This will spin up a Firely Server container.
 It maps the host port 8080 to the container port 4080 with the switch ``-p 8080:4080``.
 It will give the container the name vonk.server with the switch ``--name vonk.server``.
-Furthermore it mounts the current directory (where the license file resides) from the host to the container.
-Also it passes an environment variable ``VONK_License:LicenseFile`` to the container with the switch ``-e``.
-In this example the license file is called firelyserver-trial-license.json.
-At last it will run the container in background mode with the switch ``-d``.
+Furthermore it mounts the local licensefile into the ``/app`` directory, which is the directory where Firely Server resides in the container.
+Finally it will run the container in background mode with the switch ``-d``.

 To test whether the container is running correctly, type the command:|br|
 ``> docker ps``